 Mark Kermode's film blog :: C i n é f a g o s :: Chris Marker Chris Marker (born Christian Hippolyte François Georges Bouche-Villeneuve) was a French writer, photographer, documentary film director, multimedia artist and film essayist.
 His best known films are La jetée (1962), A Grin Without a Cat (1977), Sans Soleil (1983) and AK (1985), an essay film on the Japanese filmmaker Akira Kurosawa.
 Marker is often associated with the Left Bank Cinema movement that occurred in the late 1950s and included such other filmmakers as Alain Resnais, Agnès Varda, Henri Colpi and Armand Gatti.
 His friend and sometime collaborator Alain Resnais has called him "the prototype of the twenty-first-century man."
 Film theorist Roy Armes has said of him: "Marker is unclassifiable because he is unique...The French Cinema has its dramatists and its poets, its technicians, and its autobiographers, but only has one true essayist: Chris Marker."
 Works The Forthright Spirit (Le cœur net) Chris Marker's debut novel.
 Download the English edition in PDF.
 26 min.
 With

 notcoming.com | Not Coming to a Theater Near You Terrible Yellow Eyes Film & Video The following films are presented for educational and non-commercial use only.
 All copyrights belong to the artists.
-About UbuWeb Film & Video UbuWeb is pleased to present hundreds of avant-garde films & videos for your viewing pleasure.
+About UbuWeb Film & Video UbuWeb is pleased to present thousands of avant-garde films & videos for your viewing pleasure.
 However, it is important to us that you realize that what you will see is in no way comparable to the experience of seeing these gems as they were intended to be seen: in a dark room, on a large screen, with a good sound system and, most importantly, with a roomful of warm, like-minded bodies.
 However, we realize that the real thing isn't very easy to get to.
 We realize that the films we are presenting are of poor quality.
 UbuWeb